endojs/proposal-new-global/README.md

 It is not an entirely new concern, as test runners have been concerned with isolating test cases to avoid them relying on global side-effects of other test cases.
 It is now a concern for a much wider audience with more at stake.

 With `Global` constructor comes the ability to isolate fragments of the application in a way that unreliable code cannot rely on shared global state without the maintainer of the software knowing about it.
 AI generated sources from independently working agents can come with colliding names for global variables to use and may need separate global scopes to collaborate or coexist.
-Similarly a misguided attempt at an inline polyfill by an AI or a package author could be prevented by freezing the contents of a new global in which the unreliable code subsequently runs.
+Similarly a misguided attempt at an inline polyfill by an AI or a package author could be prevented by freezing the parts of the new global in which the unreliable code subsequently runs.
 Using a new global instead of a new Realm avoids the issues like identity discontinuity impeding the composition of software where function calls need to happen across the isolated and non-isolated code.

 The isolation use case depends also on the interaction with `importHook` and `ModuleSource` as described in